Pseudallescheria boydii

-Pseudallescheria boydii fungal infection was the cause of death in three athletes submerged in the Yarkon River after a bridge collapsed during the 1997 Maccabiah Games.
+Fungal pneumonia caused by this mold was the cause of death in three athletes submerged in the Yarkon River after a bridge collapsed during the 1997 Maccabiah Games.

 Taxonomy

 The fungus was originally described by American mycologist Cornelius Lott Shear in 1922 as a species of Allescheria.
 Shear obtained cultures from a patient of the Medical Department of the University of Texas.
 The microbe was apparently associated with a penetrating thorn the patient had incurred in his ankle while running barefoot 12 years before.
 The diseased area was found to contain hyphae-containing granules that, when cultured, led to the growth of the organism.
 Shear considered the fungus most closely related to Eurotiopsis gayoni (now called Allescheria gayoni).
 The specific epithet boydii refers to Dr. Mark F. Boyd, who sent Lott the specimen.
 David Malloch moved the species to the newly created genus Petriellidium in 1970.
 The genus name of Petriellidium was in honour of Lionello Petri (1875-1946), who was an Italian botanist (Mycology) and Phytopathologist from Florence.
 The species was then transferred to the genus Pseudallescheria in 1982 when examination of the type specimens of Petriellidium and Pseudallescheria revealed that they were the same genus.